Unplugged Lesson

 Then let the class suggest the next single command to build the picture step by step.
 This warm-up tunes their direction and sequencing skills for the rest of today’s lesson.

-Tell the students you are going to code the digital robot to draw a simple square, just like they did with their markers.
+Tell the students you are going to code the digital robot to draw letters on the dot grid, just like they drew shapes with their markers.

 As you click, the code will appear on the screen, building the sequence.

-Once you are done, press the "Draw" button.
-The digital robot will then "magically" draw the square on the screen.
+Once you are done, press the “Run” button.
+The digital robot will then draw the letter on the screen.

 Give each student a worksheet.
 Tell them it's their turn to be the programmer.